Port Lincoln History, Industry, Fauna + Climate

 Port Lincoln was discovered by Matthew Flinders under his commission by the British Admiralty to chart Australia’s unexplored coastline.
 The converted collier Investigator dropped anchor in Boston Bay in February 1802 and Flinders named the spot Port Lincoln after his native Lincolnshire in England.
 Only several days earlier Flinders lost eight seamen near Memory Cove, including his sailing master & personal friend Captain John Thistle, whilst searching for water.

-Port Lincoln was initially considered as the alternative site for the State’s Capital, but was subsequently rejected by Colonel Light in 1836 in favour of Adelaide.
-Lack of fresh water supplies was a major determining factor.
+Port Lincoln was initially considered as the alternative site for the State’s Capital, but was subsequently rejected by Colonel Light in 1836 in favour of Adelaide due to lack of fresh water supplies as a major determining factor.
 The First Settlers arrived in March 1839 aboard the Abeona, the Dorset and the Porter.
-There is an historic plaque at the First Landing site to commemorate the event.
+The historic plaque which is located at the First Landing site commemorates the historical occurrence.

 Port Lincoln is perhaps the nation’s biggest combined agricultural and fishing centre.
 Lower Eyre Peninsula’s primary industries include the production of lambs, wool and beef, cereal crops including wheat, oats, barley, canola, lupins, fishing including tuna, prawns, lobster, abalone and scale fish are the major fishing and aquaculture industries.
 Port Lincoln boasts the largest fishing fleet in the southern hemisphere.